Funhouse (The Sopranos): Synopsis

 Tony is sick from food poisoning, and he has vivid fever dreams.
 In one he is having sex with Dr. Melfi in her office.
 In another, a dead fish on a slab speaks to him with Pussy's voice and says he is working for the government because Tony passed him over for promotion.
 As soon as he can, Tony goes with Silvio to Pussy's home.
 Pretending he is still sick, Tony rushes to the toilet; while the rest are downstairs, he searches the bedroom and finds Pussy's wire.

-Tony says he wants Pussy to see a boat he is thinking of buying, and the three of them drive to it.
+Tony says he wants Pussy and Silvio to see a boat he is thinking of buying, and the three of them drive to it.
 Paulie is already there.
 They take the boat out to open water.
 In the cabin, Tony confronts Pussy about flipping.
 He equivocates, but then admits that he told the police about the crew's current money-earning scam involving telephone calling cards.
-He asks for a drink and Tony permits it; he tells a smutty story and the guys laugh, though Tony, skeptical, asks if it was really true.
+He asks for a drink and Tony permits it; he tells a smutty story and the guys laugh, though Tony asks if it was really true.
 He goes to the other end of the cabin and, while he is asking if he can sit down, Tony, followed by Silvio and Paulie, shoots him dead.
 Paulie removes his identifying jewelry, and together they bind his bagged body in chains and weights, throw him off the back of the boat, and watch him sink into the ocean.

 Shortly after Janice's departure, Tony and his younger sister Barbara arrive at Livia's home to discuss her permanent living arrangements.
 Barbara's husband won't allow her to live with them and the retirement home will not have her back.
 Angrily, Tony gives her two airline tickets with which she and her sister can fly first-class to Tucson, where another sister is living.
 But the tickets were obtained through the bust-out of Davey's store, and Livia is detained at Newark International Airport for possessing stolen airline tickets.
 FBI agents arrive at Tony's home with a search warrant and he is led away handcuffed in front of Meadow and some of her friends.
 She has graduated from high school and the graduation ceremony and party are the next day but, reassured by his lawyer, he is released in time for both.

 At the ceremony, Tony tells Christopher that he is putting him up to become a made man.
-He also meets Davey, whose wife has left him: he is going to work "on a ranch out West".
+Uncle Junior comes to wish Meadow and Tony asks him to leave before Carmela spots him.
+Tony also meets a rather haggard looking Davey, whose wife has left him: he is going to work "on a ranch out West".
 His son, who was accepted by Georgetown University, is going to Montclair State University instead because of "a money pinch".

+The episode ends with Tony and his compatriots blowing cigar smoke at Meadow's graduation party intermingled with a montage of scenes from the first two seasons of the show.